francescavantaggiato/francescav.github.io/content/publication/JEPP_ECN.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "In *Journal of Common Market Studies*" publication_short = "In *Journal of Common Market Studies*"
+publication = "In *Journal of European Public Policy*" publication_short = "In *Journal of European Public Policy*"

 # Abstract and optional shortened version.
-abstract = "Regulatory networks are usually considered a “second best” instrument of policy integration.
-They have no decision‐making powers and unclear policy impact.
-Yet, regulators often play a leading role in establishing their informal networks.
-Why do regulators initiate networks?
-I find that regulators form networks to shift the venue of policy discussion from a formal setting, dominated by policy‐makers, to an informal setting, where they share agenda‐setting power with their peers only.
-Regulators forming networks are “network entrepreneurs”, for whom the establishment of the network is a policy goal in itself.
-Bolstered by previous positive networking experiences, network entrepreneurs consider networks a first‐best instrument of policy influence.
-I analyse the empirical case of the network of energy regulators of the Euro‐Mediterranean (MedReg, established in 2006) through 20 elite interviews.
-The findings hold implications for our understanding of informal regulatory collaboration in the EU and beyond."
+abstract = "European Administrative Networks (EANs) are well-studied platforms of collaboration between national authorities.
+To understand EANs, the literature typically relies on few explanatory variables: network origins, objectives, and outputs.
+This external view of EANs leaves important questions unanswered, notably concerning power redistribution and regulators’ perception of EANs.
+This article highlights the importance of network internal structures as an explanatory variable for understanding EANs.
+We contend that internal structures are ‘opportunity structures’ for regulators to set agendas and share resources.
+We investigate the case of the European Competition Network (ECN) – a highly structured, hierarchical and formalised enforcement network – drawing on structured interviews with 15 National Competition Agencies (NCAs) carried out in 2014.
+We find that the ECN’s formal internal structures afford all NCAs access to the agenda, foster perceptions of effectiveness, and promote informal sharing of expertise outside the network.
+Future research should incorporate internal structures into analyses of administrative networks."

 # Featured image thumbnail (optional)
-#image_preview = ""
+image_preview = ""

 # Is this a selected publication? (true/false)
-featured = false
+featured = true

 # Projects (optional).
 #   Associate this publication with one or more of your projects.